Does Couponing Save You Money?

 Is extreme couponing possible?

 Yes, extreme couponing, in which people save a huge percentage off their costs, is real.
 Everyday people have saved hundreds of dollars in grocery stores.
-When the final numbers are crunched at the cash register, the top extreme couponers have shaved more than 90% off their bills, bringing them close to zero.
+For instance, the top extreme couponers have shaved more than 90% off their bills in a study conducted more than a decade ago.
 But this is a serious endeavor demanding much time, energy, and planning, plus you might end up stuck with items you don’t want, need, or will ever use.

 Is extreme couponing stealing?